darithedev/simple-mood-ai-agent/README.md

 ## 💬 Need Help?

-Open an issue or reach out for feature ideas, bugs, or improvements!
+Open an issue or reach out